 What do community connections look like?

-Your local area coordinator will be available to support you with general enquiries regarding information on programs and activities in your local community.
-You can make an enquiry over the phone or at your nearest local area coordination partner office.
+Your local area coordinator can help you find general information on programs and activities in your local community.
+You can contact them over the phone or in person at your nearest local area coordination partner office.

 What can you expect when we meet with you?

-They will start by working with you to get some general information.
-They will work with you to understand your needs and current situation.
+They’ll start by working with you to get some general information.
+They’ll work with you to understand your needs and current situation.

 You can also ask other people to help you if you want to.
 For example, you can have friends, family or an advocate join the conversation about community connections.